 If a student is to be absent for only a part of the day, he/she should obtain a "Permit to Leave Building" or "Blue Slip" from the office.
-These permits will be issued by parents/guardians' request.
+These permits will be issued by parent/guardians' request.
 Except in the case of emergencies, the permit request must be turned in to the office no later than 9:30 AM.
 All requests must be in writing or by telephone from a parent/guardian.
 Students must sign the checkout sheet in the office when they leave and return to the building.
 Permits will not be issued without parent/guardian's request.
 Each period of the day is part of the entire school schedule and should be the first responsibility of the student.
-Arrangements should be made to complete business outside of school hours dismissal blue slip from the office to present to his/her teacher at the time of leaving.
+Arrangements should be made to complete business outside of school hours